In the spirit of snuggling in, here’s another comfy article of sustainable fashion: the ethical and fair trade sweater.

 Of course, it doesn’t hurt that they’re one of the most conscious companies around (and have been long before sustainable fashion was trendy).

-As an outdoor-focused brand, Patagonia’s sweaters aren’t just comfortable but designed for a little bit of rough wear in harsh and cold environments.
+As a sustainable outdoor-focused brand, Patagonia’s sweaters aren’t just comfortable but designed for a little bit of rough wear in harsh and cold environments.
 Shop sweater tanks, sweater vests, quilted cotton pullovers, heathered fleece zip necks, and more.

 Their eco friendly Fair Trade sweaters are available for kids, women, and men alike.